shawn-nyk/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 **Alternative 2**: `ABCCommand` is a _concrete_ class and handles the execution of all 4 `Item` types.
-Parser parses the user input and creates the general `ABCCommand` for execution.
+InternHunter parses the user input and creates the general `ABCCommand` for execution.
 The following activity diagram shows how the `AddCommand` will work.

 <p id="add-command-activity-diagram"><img src="images/AddCommandActivityDiagram.png" width="60%" height="60%"/></p>